 What is the process for applying for new classes?

-Each year, in August, the school opens new nursery classes, and in the coming school year, the school will also open new classes in a French language section – see the attached table of existing classes and new classes opening in August 2019.
-You can apply for these new classes from 7th December 2018 to 28th January 2019.
-Applicants for the new classes will be notified of the outcome of their application in April 2019.
+Each year, in August, the school opens new nursery classes, and in the coming school year, the school will also open a new Secondary 1 class in the new French language section – see the attached table of existing classes and new classes opening in August 2020.
+You can apply for these new classes from 26th November 2019 to 19th January 2020.
+After the application deadline, the applications are reviewed and those who best meet the admission criteria are selected for screening.
+All applicants are notified of the outcome of their application in April 2020.

 What grade level should I apply for?

 This document shows the school’s minimum age requirements for admission in each year level and a guide to help you understand the European School system in relation to the Danish, French, UK and IB school systems.

 How old does my child have to be to attend nursery class?

 According to the Danish Primary Education Act, compulsory school attendance begins 1 August of the calendar year in which the child turns six.
 This means that the children who attend the European School Copenhagen are between 5-6 years old when they start in nursery class.

 What language section should I apply for?